LUCID DREAMING RULES - CULTIVATE CRAZY GAINZ AND HAVE INSANE DREAMS WITH OLYMPUS HYPNOS AND BINAURAL BEATS

 Why don’t people get enough sleep?
-The factors are more numerous than tanning salons down the Jersey Shore, but they include people dicking around with their phones in bed, electromagnetic fields in and around the bedroom, poor diet, lack of exercise, and a litany of other factors.
+The factors are more numerous than tanning salons down the Jersey Shore.
+They include people dicking around with their phones in bed, electromagnetic fields in and around the bedroom, poor diet, lack of exercise, and a litany of other factors.
 In this author’s opinion, however, the blame can be placed squarely at one asshole’s feet- Thomas Edison.

 Prior to the invention of the electric light bulb, people slept an average of 10-12 hours a day.
-Thomas Edison, the inventor of the electric light bulb, was a workaholic who believed that sleep, and rest in general, were unnecessary, primitive, and to be championed only by people so lazy that they rode around in whatever passed for Walmart’s too-fat-to-walk scooters.
-I suppose he needed all of that extra time awake to steal as much as he possibly could from other inventors, electrocute elephants, hire henchmen to beat up his competitors, force the world’s greatest mad scientist Nikola Tesla to work a ridiculous 10 AM to 5AM workday, and get his assistants killed working on a ghost busting machine.
+Thomas Edison, the inventor of the electric light bulb.
+Was a workaholic who believed that sleep, and rest in general, were unnecessary, primitive.
+To be championed only by people so lazy that they rode around in whatever passed for Walmart’s too-fat-to-walk scooters.
+I suppose he needed all of that extra time awake to steal as much as he possibly could from other inventors.
+Electrocute elephants, hire henchmen to beat up his competitors.
+Force the world’s greatest mad scientist Nikola Tesla to work a ridiculous 10 AM to 5AM workday.
+Get his assistants killed working on a ghost busting machine.

-Whatever his other asshattery might have been, however, we can hate him most for the fact that he is directly responsible for the modern idea that getting “too much” sleep is unhealthy, and the fact that Americans average 20% less sleep than they did in 1900.
-In contrast to our modern sleep habits, Paleolithic man (who was demonstrably stronger, healthier, and essentially better in every possible way than modern man) slept from dusk until dawn, which means a little over 10 hours a night in the summer, and considerably longer in the winter.
-Were this unhealthy, it’s unlikely that they’d have done it- they had fire, so they could have kept themselves busy into the wee hours of the night if they’d wished to.
+Whatever his other asshattery might have been, however, we can hate him most for the fact that he is directly responsible for the modern idea that getting “too much” sleep is unhealthy.
+The fact that Americans average 20% less sleep than they did in 1900.
+In contrast to our modern sleep habits, Paleolithic man (who was demonstrably stronger, healthier, and essentially better in every possible way than modern man) slept from dusk until dawn.
+Which means a little over 10 hours a night in the summer, and considerably longer in the winter.
+Were this unhealthy, it’s unlikely that they’d have done it.
+They had fire, so they could have kept themselves busy into the wee hours of the night if they’d wished to.

-Amusingly, although Edison was a massive fan of jamming as much sex and violence into his movies as possible, he probably had erectile dysfunction and couldn’t whip it out and jerk it to the films he made.
-Edison reportedly only slept 3 to 4 hours a night, and studies have shown that his penis probably worked as well as the Marine Osprey VTOL airplane as a result.
-One study has shown that dudes who only sleep for 4 hours had testosterone levels between 200 and 300 ng/dl, then compared that with bros who sleep 8 hours a night- they’re rocking test levels between 500-700 ng/dl, even when you account for all the other factors that might play into testosterone levels (Goh).
+Amusingly, although Edison was a massive fan of jamming as much sex and violence into his movies as possible.
+He probably had erectile dysfunction and couldn’t whip it out and jerk it to the films he made.
+Edison reportedly only slept 3 to 4 hours a night.
+Studies have shown that his penis probably worked as well as the Marine Osprey VTOL airplane as a result.
+One study has shown that dudes who only sleep for 4 hours had testosterone levels between 200 and 300 ng/dl, then compared that with bros who sleep 8 hours a night.
+They’re rocking test levels between 500-700 ng/dl.
+Even when you account for all the other factors that might play into testosterone levels (Goh).

-No worries though, because there is a way to ensure you won’t have a problem getting into REM sleep or staying there, and that you can likely increase the amount of time in REM sleep past the standard 90 minutes- lucid dreaming.
-For those of you not hip to what lucid dreaming is, hold onto your shaker bottle, because lucid dreams are more dope than all of the poppy fields in Afghanistan.
-Lucid dreams are (obviously) dreams during which the dreamer is aware of dreaming, and they can control everything that goes on in them.
-It’s badass- the dream kind of develops on its own initially, but once the thing gets rocking, you can do whatever the hell you want- you control what goes on, where you go, who you meet (or bang, if you’re face deep in a Bangladeshi sewer), and literally even the physics of the dream.
+No worries though, there is a way to ensure you won’t have a problem getting into REM sleep.
+You can likely increase the amount of time in REM sleep past the standard 90 minutes- lucid dreaming.
+For those of you not hip to what lucid dreaming is, hold onto your shaker bottle.
+Lucid dreams are more dope than all of the poppy fields in Afghanistan.
+Lucid dreams are (obviously) dreams during which the dreamer is aware of dreaming.
+They can control everything that goes on in them.
+It’s badass- the dream kind of develops on its own initially.
+Once the thing gets rocking, you can do whatever the hell you want.
+You control what goes on, where you go, who you meet (or bang, if you’re face deep in a Bangladeshi sewer), and literally even the physics of the dream.